 The desire to be perfect burdens many people and ironically dooms them to unhappiness.
-At first, we might think that trying to be prefect is desirable.
+At first, we might think that trying to be perfect is desirable.
 Let's take a deeper look at that belief.
 Perfection suggests a state of flawlessness, without any defects.
-Seeking perfection at a particular task might be achievable and certainly students can strive to attain a perfect grade or you can try to accomplish a perfect job at something.
+Seeking perfection at a particular task might be achievable, and certainly, students can strive to attain a perfect grade, or you can try to accomplish a perfect job at something.
 Yet, the goal of being perfect in life is altogether a different story.

 I have often counseled people who were plagued by their need to be perfect.
 I've come to see that their pursuit of perfection is really a disguise for their insecurity.
 It becomes a statement that I'm not good enough just as I am.
 When we do that, we judge ourselves.

 Ironically, if someone ever could achieve this impossible state of perfection, it's likely that very few people would tolerate him or her.
 For the perfect individual would be a constant reminder to all others of their shortcomings.
 Not to mention that they probably wouldn't be much fun to be with.
 Who would really tolerate, let alone enjoy being with, someone who was perfect?